-Supplementary benefits are financed by the federal and cantonal authorities.
+Financing Supplementary benefits are financed by the federal and cantonal authorities.

-Disbursement

-Disbursement of supplementary benefits is handled by the cantons.
-Registration for benefit payments is made at the branch of the cantonal equalisation scheme at the place of residence (except for ZH canton: local authority offices; BS canton: Amt für Sozialbeiträge; GE Canton: Service des prestations complémentaires [SPC]).
+Disbursement Disbursement of supplementary benefits is handled by the cantons.
+The benefit application must be made to the branch of the cantonal equalisation scheme at the place of residence (exceptions ZH canton: Supplementary Benefits Agency in the local authority of residence; BS Canton: Office for Social Contributions; GE canton: Supplementary Benefits Service [SPC]).